How To Get Started With Omnichannel Marketing Automation

 Setting the Scene for Automation

 Automation can take your customer relationships to new heights.
-Using SCV-enabled software, it’s possible to track behavior and deliver the right messages at just the right time.
+Using SCV-enabled software, it’s possible to track behavior and deliver the right messages to your target audience at just the right time.
 Unfortunately, many companies are either unaware of the benefits of automation software, are unable to organize their data well enough to use it, or are unable to commit to the investment in such software.
 Fully customer-centric automation is the gold standard, but we will also discuss alternative options in this piece.

 This article will focus on common scenarios companies face, comparing the possible solutions across three levels of investment in automation: